 The Strip is the one part of Las Vegas you can’t miss on a first visit here.

 So, do as I did and find a hotel on The Strip that suits your budget (LasVegas.com is a good place to find deals on Las Vegas hotels).

 But then what?
-Should you spend most of your time inside your hotel casino gambling your hard earned money away?
+Should you spend most of your time inside your hotel, gambling your hard earned money away at the casino?
 Or get married at one of their ridiculed chapels?
 No!
 Go out and explore!

 If you don’t like walking or if it’s just too hot (you are in the desert after all!) ask your hotel for available shuttles or take a tram or the monorail to get from one hotel to the next.
 (For more information about public transport: www.vegas.com/transportation)

-But otherwise I’d recommend to walk from hotel to hotel since they are all right next to each other and most of them are quite a sight from the outside as well!
+But otherwise I’d recommend walking from hotel to hotel since they are all right next to each other and most of them are quite a sight from the outside as well!

 Well, not really of course but their attempts to recreate Venice in Hotel Venetian, Paris in Paris Las Vegas and New York in New York New York are all worth a visit!

 As you stroll down Las Vegas Boulevard you will find all of these hotels and many more.
 Stop outside the Bellagio to watch their impressive fountain show.
 Every half-hour between 3 p.m. and 8 p.m., and every 15 minutes from then until midnight, an 8.5-acre lake in the middle of the desert explodes with 1,214 spritzers shooting water up to 460 feet in the air — the water rockets and dances, perfectly choreographed to different songs.

 The other things Las Vegas is world famous for are its endless buffets, its good shopping, its impressive shows and of course its nightlife.